TobikoData/sqlmesh/docs/reference/cli.md

   SQLMesh command line tool.

 Options:
-  --path TEXT    Path to the models directory.
+  --paths TEXT   Path(s) to the models directory.
   --config TEXT  Name of the config object.
   --help         Show this message and exit.